bayesn/bayesn/docs/running.rst

 The keys which can be specified are described below.
 Depending on whether you are training or fitting, different keys will be required:

-- ``name``: Specifies the name of the folder that the output of the run will be saved in.
-In tandem with ``outputdir``, this will specify exactly where the results are saved.
-- ``outputdir``: The directory in which to save the output folder.
+- ``outputdir``: The directory in which to save the output.
+If not specified, output files will be saved in current directory.
+This directory will be created if it does not already exist.
 - ``mode``: The BayeSN mode to use, specifies what you want to do.
 Options are:

   - 'training_singleRV': Train a model with a single RV values across the population.